-This is an area where the term "super transistor" really comes into its own, because the compound pair version shown above has over 7 times as much gain in an otherwise identical circuit using Darlington pairs (the voltage gain is 460 vs. 64).
-According to the simulator, compound pair distortion is also slightly lower for the same output signal level than with the Darlington pair, but the difference is inconsequential in real terms.
+This is an area where the term 'super transistor' really comes into its own, because the compound pair version shown above has over 5 times as much gain in an otherwise identical circuit using Darlington pairs (the voltage gain is 296 vs. 58).
+According to the simulator, compound pair distortion is also lower.
+With outputs of 296mV and 58mV, the distortion is 0.12% for both circuits.

-In reality, there are not many requirements for the high gain and linearity of the compound pair in discrete circuits, but it is extremely common in power amplifier ICs, where it is still difficult to fabricate high power PNP transistors on the silicon substrate.
-Accordingly, most of the PNP power transistors are actually compound (Sziklai) pairs in a great many opamp IC circuits.
+In reality, there are not many requirements for the high gain and linearity of the compound pair in discrete circuits, but it is extremely common in ICs, where it is still difficult to fabricate high performance PNP transistors on the silicon substrate.
+Accordingly, many of the PNP transistors are actually compound (Sziklai) pairs in a great many opamp IC circuits.
 This is especially true for 'power opamps' - IC power amplifiers.

 A common comment of mine is that all electronics devices are made from compromises, and the circuits described here are just that.
 The Darlington pair is a very popular topology, and there are many transistors that are in fact a basic integrated circuit - this is certainly the case with Darlington transistors.
 Built into the standard 3-lead package are two transistors, one or two resistors and sometimes a power diode as well.